jvscodes1-tech/Vector-Welcome-Home/README.md

 Once set, note your phone's MAC address from your router or run: ipconfig /all on your PC

+Download the Vector-Welcome-home.Zip firectly from github then extract its contents inside it is all you need to continue the following steps :)

 1. Run the installer:
    install.bat